podaac/AGU-2020/README.md

 1. Install miniconda3 (Python 3.8) for your platform from https://docs.conda.io/en/latest/miniconda.html

-Download the AGU-2020 repository from Github by clicking the green 'Code' button located at the top right of the repository page, then select 'Download Zip'.
+2. Download the AGU-2020 repository from Github by clicking the green 'Code' button located at the top right of the repository page, then select 'Download Zip'.

-Unzip the file, and open a command line or terminal window in the AGU-2020 folder's location.
+3. Unzip the file, and open a command line or terminal window in the AGU-2020 folder's location.

-From a command line or terminal window, install the required environment with the following command (__NEEDS UPDATING ONCE ENV IS SET UP__):
+4. From a command line or terminal window, install the required environment with the following command (__NEEDS UPDATING ONCE ENV IS SET UP__):

-conda env create -f binder/environment.yml you should now see that the dependencies were installed and our environment is ready to be used.
+`conda env create -f binder/environment.yml`

+You should now see that the dependencies were installed and our environment is ready to be used.

-Activate the environment with
+5. Activate the environment with

-conda activate tutorials
+`conda activate tutorials`

-Launch the notebook locally with the following command:
+6. Launch the notebook locally with the following command:

-jupyter lab
+`jupyter lab`

 This should open a browser window with the JupyterLab IDE, showing your current working directory on the left-hand navigation.